chocolatey/docs/input/en-us/features/integrations.md

 * [Install with Puppet](https://chocolatey.org/install#install-with-puppet)
 * [Chocolatey Licensed Editions Configuration/Setup with Puppet](xref:setup-licensed#set-up-licensed-edition-with-puppet)

-**Note:** if anyone would be interested in providing documentation similar to the above for other frameworks, we'd accept it as Pull Requests at https://github.com/chocolatey/choco-wiki.
+> :memo: **NOTE** if anyone would be interested in providing documentation similar to the above for other frameworks, we'd accept it as Pull Requests at https://github.com/chocolatey/choco-wiki.

 [Read More...](https://forge.puppet.com/puppetlabs/chocolatey)